Best and cheapest investment platform for £50,000 savings

 - An investment platform is a website or smartphone app where you can buy and sell investments, such as funds, investment trusts, ETFs, stocks and shares

-- They allow you to invest in these assets either directly or via products such as Stocks and Shares ISAs, Junior ISAs or a Self Invested Personal Pension (SIPP)
+- They allow you to invest in these assets either directly or via products such as Stocks and Shares ISAs, Junior ISAs, Lifetime ISAs or a Self Invested Personal Pension (SIPP)

 - As such investment platforms are also known by other names such as fund platforms, online brokers, fund supermarkets, SIPP providers or ISA providers.
 For the rest of this article we will call them investment platforms for ease

-- Investment platforms are ideal for DIY investors who want to make their own investment decisions (although some offer discretionary management) and keep investment costs to a minimum.
+- Investment platforms are ideal for DIY investors who want to make their own investment decisions (although some offer discretionary management - see best investment platform for beginners) and keep investment costs to a minimum.
 The cheapest & best investment platform will depend on how much you have to invest and the types of investments you plan to hold

 - Over recent years more investment platform providers have entered the market providing the DIY investor with a wealth of investment choice and services whilst driving down the costs involved with investing